The 7 Best Moraine Lake Hikes

 2. Sentinel Pass Trail (via the Larch Valley Trail)

-The Larch Valley hike officially ends at the Minnestimma Lakes, but there is another Moraine Lake hiking trail which continues on past the lakes.
+The Larch Valley hike officially ends at the Minnestimma Lakes, but there is another excellent Moraine Lake hiking trail which continues on past the lakes.
 It’s hard to improve on the scenery found in Larch Valley, but if you want to try, the Sentinel Pass trail just may accomplish this feat.

-After crossing a stream flowing from the Minnestimma Lakes, the Sentinel Pass trail snakes its way up a steep mountain pass in-between Pinnacle Mountain (3,070 m) and Mount Temple.
-Standing at bottom of Sentinel Pass, the hiking trail looks like a bolt of lightning, with sharp zig zags up the side of these two majestic Moraine Lake area mountains.
-Due to the shape. our kids like to call it the ‘Harry Potter hike‘.
+Standing at the bottom of Sentinel Pass, the trail looks like a bolt of lightning, with sharp zigzags up the side of these two majestic Moraine Lake-area mountains.
+Because of the shape, our kids like to call it the ‘Harry Potter hike‘.

-Minnestimma Lake with view of the Sentinel Pass Trail - one of the best Moraine Lake hikes
+Minnestimma Lake with view of the Sentinel Pass Trail - one of the best Moraine Lake hikes.

 Once at the top of Sentinel Pass, you’ll have earned one of the most amazing views in all of Banff National Park.
 With Larch Valley at your back, you’ll enjoy an incredible view of Paradise Valley and the majestic peaks of Mount Aberdeen (3,152 m), Haddo Peak (3,070 m), Sheol Mountain (2,776 m), Mt.
 Lefroy (3,423 m) and The Mitre (2,886 m).

-view of Paradise Valley from Sentinel Pass Hike near Moraine Lake
+view of Paradise Valley from Sentinel Pass Hike near Moraine Lake.

 In addition to the vistas of Paradise Valley, you’ll get an amazing up-close view of the Grand Sentinel on Pinnacle Mountain, a massive, dramatic quartzite pinnacle thrusting straight up into the sky.